GET ORDAINED

 A Simple Buddhist Wedding Ceremony Script

-Most often a couple selects a friend or family member to perform their wedding ceremony.
+Most often, the engaged couple selects a friend or family member to officiate their wedding ceremony.
 Although monks may attend the event and participate in other ways, they very rarely perform the marriage.

 At the start of the celebration, many couples will choose to have guests to join them in a period of meditation or reflection, to bring everyone into a state of mindfulness and joy on the purpose of the day.